werf/werf/docs/pages/reference/cleaning_process.md

 author: Artem Kladov <artem.kladov@flant.com>, Timofey Kirillov <timofey.kirillov@flant.com>
 ---

-While building and publishing, werf creates sets of docker layers and does not delete them.
+While building and publishing, werf creates sets of docker layers but does not delete them.
 As a result, _stages storage_ and _images repo_ are steadily growing and consuming more and more space.
-Also, an interrupted build process leaves staled images.
+Also, an interrupted build process leaves stalled images.
 When a git branch or a git tag gets deleted, a set of _stages_ that were built for this _image_ remains in the _images repo_ and _stages storage_.
 So, it is necessary to clean up the _images repo_ and _stages storage_ periodically.
 Otherwise, they will be filled with the **stale images**.